OCD is a rising concern

 With the help of ERP, individuals from all walks of life can recover from OCD.

-When it comes to exposure therapy for OCD, ERP is considered the gold standard as it has helped many people permanently resolve their OCD symptoms.
+When it comes to exposure therapy for OCD, ERP is often considered the gold standard.
+It has helped many people permanently resolve their OCD symptoms.

 - The American Psychiatric Association has identified ERP as one of the most effective therapies for OCD[4] because it provides long-term symptom relief in a short time.